Family fun at the Lord Mayor’s Show

 Lord Mayor of Birmingham, Cllr Yvonne Mosquito, said: “This will be an amazing, free to attend event in Cannon Hill Park on Sunday, which will also help to raise money for local good causes through the Lord Mayor’s Charity.
 With this year’s event featuring Lego and the Sea Life Centre, as well as Digbeth Dining Club, live music and much more, I hope to see record numbers attending to enjoy the day.”

 There will also be plenty of sporting opportunities for children and adults to try their hand at rugby and netball with WASPS Rugby Club and outdoor activities such as bike rides and tennis with The Active Wellbeing Society.

-Local services including Fostering & Adoption, St John’s Ambulance, West Midlands Fire Service, West Midlands Police and Blood & Transplant will have recruitment stalls and activities.
+Local services including Fostering and Adoption, St John’s Ambulance, West Midlands Fire Service, West Midlands Police and Blood and Transplant will have recruitment stalls and activities.

 Parking at the event is limited but Cannon Hill Park is served by the following bus routes:

 45 & 47 (stop on Pershore Road)

 X61 & 63 (stop a short distance away on the Bristol Road)